-Before committing to one or the other, you should consider several factors, including how much you want to spend and how accessible you want your CRM solution to be.
+Before committing to a new CRM partner, you should consider several factors, including how much you want to spend and how accessible you want your CRM solution to be.
 Although on-premise solutions can have advantages, a web-based system will make it much easier for your sales team to enter data remotely, and web-based solutions also have the advantage of being much less expensive, as they do not demand large up-front investments that on-premise solutions require.

 2.What does it cost?

 For any organisation, cost is an important consideration and achieving a balance between functionality and affordability is one of the biggest challenges of all.
 Before you begin comparing CRM vendors, firstly consider how much you want to spend as well as the must-have features you need to solve your problems and achieve your goals.
 Once you have this clearly set out, you will be in a position to identify vendors that can deliver the features you need, within your price range.